jellyfin/jellyfin.org/docs/general/contributing/documentation.md

 ## Please Self-Review

-Before finalizing your changes, please be courteous to reviewers and run your changes through, at least, a spellchecker (e.g. `apsell`) and potentially a grammar checker.
+Before finalizing your changes, please be courteous to reviewers and run your changes through, at least, a spellchecker (e.g. `[aspell](https://github.com/GNUAspell/aspell)`) and potentially a grammar checker.
 AI is fine for this though please use it sparingly for _generating_ content.
 Make sure you re-read what comes out and adjust as required.
 We appreciate individual writing styles but the bulk of our review back-and-forth is over minor issues like this, so please do your part to get it right first.

 ## Peer Copyediting